Desmond Young (British Army officer)

-Early life
+Early life and First World War

 Desmond Young was born in Port Adelaide, South Australia in 1891.
 His father, Frederick William Young was a marine salvage expert and in his youth Young accompanied him on trips around the world.
 Young matriculated at the University of Oxford but attended no lectures and was asked to leave.
-He afterwards travelled to Malaya to work as a rubber planter.
-At one point he ran the Quadrant nightclub in London but claimed the police forced him to leave the business.
+He then travelled to the British Malaya to work as a rubber planter.

 On 12 September 1914, shortly after the start of the First World War, Young joined the British Army in the temporary rank of second lieutenant.
 On 1 October he was promoted to lieutenant in the 9th battalion of the King's Royal Rifle Corps and on 13 February 1915 to captain.
 Young was wounded while serving in the trenches of the Western Front and, while recovering, missed serving in the Third Battle of Ypres.
 He passed his time in convalescence writing war poetry.
-Having returned to the front, on 26 July 1918, at which point he was on the general list of officers, he was awarded the Military Cross for "conspicuous gallantry and devotion to duty".
-During an enemy attack he gathered disorganised troops to form a defence around a brigade's headquarters, halting the attack.
-He afterwards helped distribute ammunition under heavy machine gun fire.
+Having returned to the front, on 26 July 1918, at which point he was on the general list of officers, he was awarded the Military Cross, the citation for which reads:

-After the war Young travelled to South Africa where he found work as a reporter at the Cape Times.
-He was later appointed its editor and then its publisher.
-Young then travelled to India to manage the Allahabad Pioneer.
+After the war Young ran the Quadrant nightclub in London, which apparently employed Juliette Compton, and claimed the police forced him to leave the business.
+He subsequently travelled to the Union of South Africa, where he edited the Natal Witness from 1925 to August 1928, adopting a more conciliatory line towards the two rival segregationist and anti-British Afrikaner political leaders Jan Smuts of the South African Party and J. B. M. Hertzog of the National Party (both of whom he personally met), and edited and published the Cape Times.
+Young then moved to India to manage the Allahabad Pioneer.